 Preparing qmk_firmware

 To compile and customize the firmware we’ll use qmk_firmware through Docker.
-To do this, create a docker-compose.yml in the folder we’re working in with the following content:
+Create a docker-compose.yml in the working folder:

 docker-compose.yml